 The School is required to annually provide notice describing the identification activities and the procedures followed to ensure confidentiality of personally identifiable information.
 This notice is intended to meet this requirement.

 Identification activities are performed to find a child who is suspected of having a disability that would interfere with his or her learning unless special education programs and services are made available.
-The activities include review of group data, conducting hearing and vision screening, assessment of student’s academic functioning, observation of the student displaying difficulty in behavior, ____________________________________ [insert additional child find activities performed by the School].
+The activities include review of group data, conducting hearing and vision screening, assessment of student’s academic functioning, observation of the student displaying difficulty in behavior.
 Input from parents/guardians is also an information source for identification.
 After a child is identified as a suspected child with a disability, he or she is evaluated, but is not evaluated before parents/guardians give permission for their child to be evaluated.

 If after screening a disability is identified, upon parent/guardian permission the child will be evaluated.
 A written record of the results is called an education record, which is directly related to the child and is maintained by the School.
 These records are considered personally identifiable to the child.